digpublishing/catalogues-study/content/marketing-and-demographics/why.md

 type: page
 ---

-A key question for the team was whether users come to the catalogues because they are interested in the overall topic of the catalogue (e.g., Matisse, seventeenth-century Dutch painting) or if they are more likely to end up in the catalogues in their search for information on specific artworks.
+A key question for the team was whether users come to the catalogue because they are interested in the overall topic (e.g., Matisse, seventeenth-century Dutch painting) or if they are more likely to end up there while searching for information on specific artworks.
 The pop-up survey shows that the latter is the stronger driving force, accounting for 40% of participants.
 Only 8% of participants said their visit was driven by a topic interest.

 {{< q-figure id="chart-08" >}}